How to Sand Before Primer: Your Essential Guide to a Perfect Finish

 Either a sanding block or an orbital sander will work well for this task.
 Attach your chosen sandpaper securely to your tool to ensure it doesn’t come loose during sanding.

-See also How to Clean Sanding Sponge: A Simple Guide for Everyone
+See also How to Sand Resin 3D Prints: A Comprehensive Guide

 Start Sanding